temporalio/samples-typescript/activities-dependency-injection/README.md

 # Activities dependency injection example

-This sample shows how to initialize activity dependencies for example when you need to initialize a database connection.
+This sample shows how to share dependencies between activities, for example when you need to initialize a database connection once and then pass it to multiple dependencies.

 ## Steps to run this example